Kroc/pling-z80/docs/pling!.md

 ## Lists:

-Lists are dynamically generated and managed lists of values.
+Lists are dynamically generated and managed lists of words.
-If lambdas are functions as constants then lists are functions as variables.
+If lambdas are 'functions as constants' then lists are 'functions as variables'.

 A list is defined by square brackets, either closed for an empty list, or containing a number of default values.

     var empty_list []
     var three_list [ 1 2 3 ]

 Unlike lambdas, expressions and function calls will be evaluated when defining the list.
-A list can be thought of as a function that allocates memory for a list and then begins populating the list with each value it comes across.
+A list can be thought of as a function that allocates memory for a list and then begins populating the list with each word it comes across.

 Functions for manipulating lists exist, but these are library functions rather than intrinsic syntax so I won't got into detail here.

-    count list                  # return number of values in list first list                  # return first value in list last list                   # return last value in list push list value             # add value to end of list pop list                    # remove (+return) last value in list prepend list value          # add value to start of list insert list index value     # insert value at index replace list index value    # replace value at index remove list index           # remove value at index join list list              # join two lists together as one slice list index length     # slice list starting at index
+    count list                  # return number of values in `list` first list                  # return first value in `list` last list                   # return last value in `list` push list value             # add value to end of `list` pop list                    # remove (+return) last word in `list` prepend list value          # add word to start of `list` insert list index value     # insert word at index replace list index value    # replace word at index remove list index           # remove word at index join list list              # join two lists together as one slice list index length     # slice `list` starting at index

 ### Indexing: